oracle-livelabs/developer/visual-builder/studio/create-web-app/provision/provision.md

 * An Oracle Cloud Account
 * A Chrome browser

-## Task 1: Create an instance of Visual Builder
+## Task 1: Create a Visual Builder instance

-Provision a service instance of Visual Builder to host apps created in VB Studio.
-The Visual Builder instance provides the runtime environment for the web app you'll create in VB Studio.
+Provision a Visual Builder instance to host the web app you'll create in VB Studio.
+Visual Builder is a managed service that provides everything your apps need to run successfully, including a web server for hosting and to secure data access.
 You must provision the Visual Builder instance first, so you have it available for selection as a deployment target when you create a project in VB Studio.

 1. To create a Visual Builder instance, you must first create a compartment.
 You can use the root compartment and the tenancy user that was created when the OCI account was created, but it's recommended to create a dedicated compartment to host the Visual Builder instance.